bootstrap-vue-next/bootstrap-vue-next/docs/components/FormSelect.md

 Set the form-control text size using the `size` prop to `sm` or `lg` for small or large respectively.

-By default `<b-form-select>` will occupy the full width of the container that it appears in.
+By default, `<b-form-select>` will occupy the full width of the container that it appears in.
 To control the select width, place the input inside standard Bootstrap grid column.

 ## Autofocus